AndreasMReumschuessel/de.htwg.cityyanderecarcassonne/Readme.md

 # City Yandere Carcassonne

-City Yandere Carcassone is a Computer ame based on the famous board game named Carcassonne.
+City Yandere Carcassone is a Computer game based on the famous board game named Carcassonne.
 This version is a bit modified and has a custom skin pack.

 ### Features